annegillet/Projet-API/README.md

 ### Prerequisites

-Code editor is required to read the code in the file app.py
+Code editor is required to read the code in the file Meteo.py or Ma_petite_librairie.py
 > Visual Studio Code

 > Spyder